postalserver/docs/content/en/features/click-and-open-tracking.md

 ## Disabling tracking for certain link domains

-If there are certain domains you don't wish to track links, you can define these on the tracking domain settings page.
+If there are certain domains you don't wish to track links from, you can define these on the tracking domain settings page.
 For example, if you list `yourdomain.com` no links to this domain will be tracked.

 ## Disabling tracking on a per link basis